Bulgarian villagers in chronic limbo over coal mine expansion

 Coal giants are still king in Bulgaria, so locals have learnt not to look to the government for solutions.
 But they did place more hope on the European Bank for Reconstruction and Development Bank (EBRD)

-The EBRD has extended two loans to Bulgarian Energy Holding in bond stocks, in 2016 and 2018, as part of an effort by the bank to support the privatisation of state utilities and restructure big, inefficient companies.
-More relevant to the villagers in Beli Bryag, the EBRD also manages a grant to the Maritsa East mines (the company directly responsible for the resettlement), as part of a larger grant for the decommissioning of the Kozloduy nuclear plant.
+The EBRD has invested in Bulgarian Energy Holding bonds, in 2016 and 2018, as part of an effort by the bank to support the privatisation of state utilities and restructure big, inefficient companies.
+More relevant to the villagers in Beli Bryag, the EBRD also manages a grant to the Maritsa East mines (the company directly responsible for the resettlement), as part of a larger fund for the decommissioning of the Kozloduy nuclear plant.
 While the grant is nominally for increasing energy efficiency in the mining operations, in practice, it has been used to purchase new diggers for the mines.

 Because EBRD relocation standards ask that displaced people be made better off – not worse – as a result of the move, villagers of Beli Bryag have turned to the bank’s redress mechanisms to complain about the mining company’s practices.
 Villagers argue that the amounts offered by the company – as a result of evaluations done by specialists whom the villagers consider subjective, having all worked for Maritsa East in the past – are insufficient for them to buy new homes in the region.